m1lhaus/woofer/README.md

 ## Download

 For Windows there are available binary distributions.
-On Linux you can run Woofer like any other Python application by `woofer.py`.
-Linux binary distribution will come later.
+On Linux you can run Woofer like any other Python application by `woofer.py` or you can build your own binary distribution, which however will depend on your distribution (distribution branch).
+Because there are so many Linux distributions and even most popular Ubuntu-based distributions have major version differences (new compiler, etc.), no pre-build Woofer binaries will be available.

-### Binaries
+### Binaries (Windows)

 Latest binary version for Windows can be found in [release section](https://github.com/m1lhaus/woofer/releases).
 This is a standalone version, no other libraries or VLC is needed!

-### Run from source
+### Run from source (Windows/Linux)

 Refer to requirements for all needed packages to run Woofer.
 Both for Windows and Linux there are available suitable binaries (PyQt, etc.).
 No need to build anything from source.
 Unfortunately you also need VLC Media player installed (core libraries).
 Note that all these libraries are shipped with Woofer binary distribution.

 Finally run `woofer.py` or `woofer.py --debug` in debug mode.

-###How to make standalone binary distribution (Windows)
+###How to make standalone binary distribution (Windows/Linux)

 To create standalone binary distribution, install all listed requirements packages.
-Make sure to install PyInstaller package and add binary to PATH.
+Make sure to install PyInstaller (latest) package and add binary to PATH.
 Before you run build script, you need to edit PyInstaller runtime hook for PyQt4, because PyInstaller doesn't consider setting PyQt (Sip) API to v2.
 So edit file at `%Python-dir%\Lib\site-packages\PyInstaller\loader\rthooks\pyi_rth_qt4plugins.py` and add these `setapi()` lines:

 	...
 	import sip